andrasq/node-qmock/Readme.md

 - todo: stub().returns(value) - always return value
 - todo: stub().callsBack(err, value) - always return value to callback
 - could use a `makeRequest()` mockHttp action to return an actual http request
+- fix callArgs to save user-passed callback func, not the interceptor